 We want to meet great entrepreneurs as soon as possible, even before they have an idea.
 Chat with us to test different ideas.

 You probably do not need to start coding yet.
 Let us help you design a no-code MVP.

 We have an extensive network of talented professionals to introduce to you.

 7. Founder 'therapy'

 Being an entrepreneur is really hard.
 We know from first-hand experience.
 Sometimes you just need someone to talk to.
 Call us, maybe?

-Send your pitch to email@example.com.
-We want you to test your pitch with us, so feel free to send us a work-in-progress version.
+Send your deck and/or other materials to firstname.lastname@example.org.
+We want you to test your pitch with us, so feel free to send a work-in-progress version.

 We will most likely spend a maximum of 2 minutes scanning through your pitch the first time, mainly focusing on the team.
 If we are still interested, we will read it again in greater depth.

 If we do not want to move forward, we will let you know.
 Unfortunately we will not be able to offer personalized feedback at this stage.